 You can use the Parks & Open Space interactive map to find where to recreate.

-If you would like to make a cash donation or donate a park amenity, public art, or any public improvement please contact us at firstname.lastname@example.org
+If you would like to donate a park amenity, public art, any public improvement, or even a cash donation please contact us at firstname.lastname@example.org.

 Current Items of Interest

 Salt Lake City provides a wide variety of recreational assets and as bike terrain parks increase in popularity, the Salt Lake City Division of Parks and Public Lands is working to help meet an increased demand for this type of recreation.
 Salt Lake City is seeking input on the need and possible locations for an additional bike terrain park(s), as well as potential partnerships for management.
 In addition, Salt Lake City is evaluating issues associated with the user developed jump course known as “I-Street Bike Jumps”, located on City-owned property.
 Salt Lake City’s Division of Parks and Public Lands intends to engage stakeholders to identify opportunities to locate terrain parks and address site constraints including user compatibility, natural resource protection, long-term use, and safety.

 The user developed jump course known as “I-Street Bike Jumps,” located on City-owned property (specifically Salt Lake City’s Department of Public Utilities), is a popular recreation site and overlaps the Bonneville Shoreline Trail.
 As part of Salt Lake City Department Public Utilities’ long term plan, a portion of the I Street Bike Jumps area is the site of a future water facility.
 The course will ultimately need to be modified or relocated depending on the outcome of this public process which will include input from multiple user groups, residents and Salt Lake City Department of Public Utilities.

 Bike-specific features such as jump lines, pump tracks, and skills parks go beyond what mountain bikers have typically been allowed to build on public lands and bring up a number of development constraints.